My Friend Oscar

 My Friend Oscar (Swedish: Min vän Oscar) is a 1951 Swedish comedy film directed by Pierre Billon and Åke Ohberg and starring Åke Söderblom, Margareta Fahlén and Olof Winnerstrand.
-A separate French-language version My Seal and Them was also produced.
+A separate French-language version My Seal and Them was also produced at the same time and with the same director.

 It was shot at the Photosonor Studios in Courbevoie on the outskirts of Paris.
 The film's sets were designed by the art director René Moulaert.

 Synopsis

 While on a trip to Paris a young Swedish man wins Oscar, a seal, in a raffle who proceeds to cause chaos in his life.